TheoBounac/Deploy_SimToReal_RL_Go2/doc/Deploy.md

    ```
 2. Connect the robot with ethernet

+   Turn on the robot and connect it to your PC using an Ethernet cable.
    Go to Settings/Network and then IPv4.
 Fill the gaps as follows :

    <p align="center">
     <img src="ethernet.jpeg" width="500">
     <br>